Spectral anomalies and broken symmetries in maximally chaotic quantum maps: Operator symmetries and level spacing statistics

 \textit{TR symmetry---} The other classical symmetry is a time reversal (TR) symmetry $T:(q,p)\mapsto (p,q)$, which satisfies $TBT^{-1}=B^{-1}$.
 Its quantum analogue should act on operators by switching between position and momentum basis, and mapping $i\mapsto -i$, so that quantizations $\hat{U}_N$ (in position basis) preserving TR symmetry should ideally satisfy the antiunitary relation

 where ${}^*$ denotes entrywise complex conjugation.
 We can define a quantization $\hat{U}_N$ to have an ``operator TR symmetry'' if it satisfies Eq.~\eqref{eqn:trsym} for its corresponding boundary conditions $\theta$.
 However, as for the reflection symmetry, other antiunitary operations with the same classical limit could also be a valid ``quantum TR symmetry''.
 For the quantizations we consider, the Balazs--Voros and Saraceno quantizations satisfy Eq.~\eqref{eqn:trsym}, while the generic quasiperiodic quantizations with $\theta_1\ne\theta_2$ and the Shor baker quantizations do not.
+The same holds for the phase variant quantizations.